 3. Green and Gold Euonymus (Euonymus fortunei “Green and Gold”)

 There are several different cultivars of evergreen euonymus, but “Green and Gold” is one of my favorites.
 Also known as variegated wintercreeper, this shrub maintains its green and yellow variegated foliage all winter long.
 Winter hardy down to minus-20 degrees, “Green and Gold” euonymus is well behaved and easy to maintain.
 The glossy, variegated foliage can be grown as a shrub or kept low as a groundcover with regular trimming.
 Maxing out at just 2 feet in height with a spread of 5 feet, the low, wide growth habit of “Green and Gold” means it’s good at covering a lot of square footage.

 4. Rhododendrons (Rhododendron species)

-Rhododendrons offer thick, broad leaves to the winter landscape, and large globes of colorful blooms in the early summer.
+Rhododendrons (pictured above) offer thick, broad leaves to the winter landscape, and large globes of colorful blooms in the early summer.
 Evergreen rhododendrons make a great addition to foundation plantings and shrub borders that receive full to partial shade.
 The mature size of each of the dozens of different species and cultivars on the market varies, as does the color of their blooms, the bloom time and even their winter hardiness, so when shopping for a rhododendron, be sure to check the label to make sure it’s fully hardy in your region and that the blooms will be a color you enjoy.

 5. Miniature Japanese Holly (Ilex crenata “Dwarf Pagoda”)